Stone Mountain State Park Primitive Backpack sites E and F are closed due to past storm damage. These sites are located on the Widow's Creek Trail.

-We appreciate your patience as we try to get these sections reopen for your enjoyment.
+We appreciate your patience as we try to get this reopened for your enjoyment.

 Get plant and animal checklists at the park office.